 We may feel awful about occasional slip-ups like this, but they are less serious than the mistakes we repeat consistently.

-Here are some you may be doing without realising it:
+Here are some parenting mistakes you may be making without realising it:

 Do your kids only obey once your voice raises a notch, your eyes narrow, and you use their full name?
 If so, you’re probably guilty of repeating instructions and making threats, hoping they’ll get the point and obey you.